Jump Restore Light Transport: Numerical study

-\paragraph{Rendering setup} We run our renderings on a AMD EPYC 7702 64-Core Processor with 64 cores and a clock speed of 2-3.3 GHz.
-Everything was executed solely on the CPU.
-Since our hardware limited us to a maximal number of 256 concurrent threads, the results shown in \autoref{sec:experiments} will further improve if a higher number of threads can run concurrently on the hardware of the reader.
+All renderings were performed on a system equipped with two AMD EPYC~7702 processors, each providing 64~cores and 128~hardware threads.
+The CPUs operate at a clock speed of 2–3.3\,GHz and are paired with 2048\,GiB of DDR4 ECC memory running at 3200\,MHz.
+All computations were executed entirely on the CPU.
+Since our hardware limited us to at most 256 concurrent threads, the results reported in \autoref{sec:numerical-study} may further improve on systems that support a higher degree of parallelism.